intelliriffer/EUCLIDIER-CONSOLE/README.md

 6. Sequence Shifting (Offset)
 7. Different Note/Time Divisions per channel.
 8. CC Sequencing : *See Below
+9. *** New >>> Internal + External Clock Support.
-9. Realtime Note Based Transpostion
+10. Realtime Note Based Transpostion
-10. Will run on Force and Raspberry Pi
+11. Will run on Force and Raspberry Pi
-11. ** v 0.1.4 Added Loop Parameter, Loop Parameter Sets the Sequence Restart Point.
+12. ** v 0.1.4 Added Loop Parameter, Loop Parameter Sets the Sequence Restart Point.
 Values > Steps Creates Polythythms
-12. ** 0.1.5
+13. ** 0.1.5
     1. Added Realtime Note Triggered Transpostion - See below for details.
     2. Extended Steps to 2-64

-13. New Midi Mapping Layout with Loop Controls added
+14. New Midi Mapping Layout with Loop Controls added
-14. *** 0.1.6 New Killer Features
+15. *** 0.1.6 New Killer Features
     1. Velocity Sense (Default On) : Note Octave will be Shifted based on Incoming Note Velocities
         1. Velocity < 22 : Octave -1
         2. Velocity 23 - 126 : octave 0 (As the Orginal Note)